 (1) Find your local Ward Councillor in Hamilton or Burlington.

-(2) Select the appropriate letter for your city: Hamilton letter or Burlington letter.
+(2) Select the appropriate letter for your city: Hamilton letter or Burlington letter and follow the instructions on each page to send your email/letter.